-Where in any year, Trinity Academy receives more applications for Year 7 than places available, a waiting list will be maintained by the admission authority until 31 December of the year to which the allocation applies.
+Where in any year, as part of the normal admission round, Trinity Academy receives more applications for places than there are places available, a waiting list will be maintained by the admission authority until 31 December of the year to which the allocation applies.
 Any parent will be able to ask for his or her child's name to be placed on the waiting list, following an unsuccessful application.
 For every added child to the waiting list, the list will be ranked again in line with the published admission criteria.

-A child's position on the waiting list will be determined solely in accordance with the oversubscription criteria, in order of priority, as set out in categories [1-6] above.
+A child's position on the waiting list will be determined solely in accordance with the oversubscription criteria, in order of priority, as set out in categories [1-6].
 Where places become vacant they will be allocated to children on the waiting list in accordance with the published oversubscription criteria [1-6] above.

 Unsuccessful music specialism applicants will be considered alongside all other children against the oversubscription criteria, in order of priority.

 For the avoidance of doubt, during the normal admission round for the Year 7 intake, where a music specialism place becomes vacant it will be reallocated from the next highest scoring applicant based on the combined scores achieved in both music aptitude tests.